Create Kubernetes Site

 - Verify that Distributed Cloud Services are running.

-export KUBECONFIG=<kubeconfig.yml>
+export KUBECONFIG=<kubeconfig.yml>command.

 Create Site Token

-Create a site token or use an existing token.
-If you are configuring a multi-node site, use the same token for all nodes.
+Create a Site token or use an existing token.
+If you are configuring a multi-node Site, use the same token for all nodes.

-Step 1: Navigate to site tokens page.
+Step 1: Navigate to Site tokens page.

 -